intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 This section provides architecture-level principles for protocol designers and recommend models to apply for network collaboration and signaling.

-While RFC 8558 {{RFC8558}} is focusing specifically on "on-path elements", the principles described in this document are effectively applicable to all kinds of information exposure and distribution, whether an involved node is considered as an "end" or any kind of network control element that is explicitly addressed in the communication, or if the node is "on-path" and therefore potentially not explicitly addressed.
+While RFC 8558 {{RFC8558}} focused specifically on "on-path elements", the principles described in this document can be applied both to on-path signalling and signalling with other elements in the network that are not directly on-path, but still influence end-to-end connections.
+An example of on-path signalling is communication between an endpoint and a router on a network path.
+An example of signalling with another network element is communication between an endpoint and a network-assigned DNS server, firewall controller, or captive portal API server.

-Some types of information shared between endpoints and path elements have inherent privacy concerns.
-Careful scrutiny and a high bar of consent and trust needs to be applied.
+Taken together, these principles focus on the inherent privacy and security concerns of sharing information between endpoints and network elements, emphasizing that careful scrutiny and a high bar of consent and trust need to be applied.

 ## Intentional Distribution